victoriamvu/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

 ```
 # Obscure Package Descriptions w/ Examples (AI generated)

-I'll expand on the use cases for each package with more detailed examples that are relevant to your transcription factor binding site prediction project:

 ### pyfaidx
 **Detailed Use Case:** When working with reference genomes or DNA sequence datasets, you'll often need to extract specific regions around potential binding sites without loading gigabytes of sequence data into memory.